flashserve/PAT/README.md

 python eval_e2e_from_jsonl.py --log-file ../benchmark/e2e_perf.jsonl
 ```

-This will generate a plot `fig/eval_e2e_overall_p99.pdf`, showing the end-to-end serving performance comparison among different methods, corresponding to **Figure 11** in the paper as follows.
+This will generate a plot `fig/eval_e2e_overall_p99.pdf`, which visualizes the end-to-end serving performance at **QPS=7&9** for the four workloads (2 models × 2 traces) included in the partial evaluation.
+The plot contains a limited number of data points and is intended for quick verification of the relative performance between PAT and the baselines.
+To reproduce the full results shown in **Figure 11** of the paper, please run `run_e2e_bench_full.sh` in [# Step 2: End-to-End Performance Experiments](#step-2-end-to-end-performance-experiments).

 ![kernel performance](plot/fig/sample_e2e.png)